hpc-unibe-ch/ansible-role-github-deploy-keys/README.md

 simply copy the `-name` block and adapt the repository settings.

  * `name` sets the repository name (currently only used as unique identifier)
- * `user` set the user account on the ansible host that should own the key.
  * `key` is the name of the ssh-key to be installed
  * `deploy_keyname` is the name of the deploy key as shown on Github
  * `repo` sets the github repository to access